LaurinZubler/sa-documentation/document/content/architecture.typ

     + *Visible light cameras* to track the environment.
 For example, the physical room in which the HoloLens is used.
     + *Inertial Measurement Unit (IMU)* consisting of an accelerometer, gyroscope, and magnetometer to track motion and orientation relative to Earth.

-    This requires the environment to be stationary relative to earh.
+    So that this interaction works the environment needs to be stationary relative to earh.
 Otherwise tracking errors can occur, resulting in distorted holograms or even loss of tracking.
 Similar to humans when actual and expected motion don't match, the HoloLens can get "motion sick".

     Microsoft is aware of this issue and introduced the Moving Platform Mode (MPM) in 2022.
 Enabling MPM signals the HoloLens it can not expect perfect agreement between sensor inputs.
 Microsoft has tested the MPM on small boats, but according to their website "it is currently scoped to large marine vessels experiencing low-dynamic motion".
 If the HoloLens can handle the situation in our szenario on smaller sailing vessles, has to be tested.